johanley/pei-daylight-saving-time/README.md

 ### 1947
 * Chapter 39, Page 209
 * Assented 1947-04-25.
-* *The Uniformity of Time Act*
-* *An Act ot Provide for the Uniformity of Time Throughout the Province*
+* *An Act to Provide for the Uniformity of Time Throughout the Province*

-* "Daylight Saving Time".
-Refers to the "Standard Time" of Act 3 George VI, Chapter 23, which is the Interpretation Act of 1939:
+Here is the Act in full:

+*1. This Act may be cited as "The Uniformity of Time Act".

+2. From and after the passing of this Act there shall be one standard uniform official time in use throughout the Province of Prince Edward Island.

+3. Unless altered by Order-in-Council as hereinafter provided, such official time shall be the Standard Time as established by the Act 3 George VI., Chapter 23, being "The Intepretation Act".

+4. The Lieutenant-Governor-in-Council may by Order-in-Council institute the observance of Daylight Saving Time (so called) being one hour in advance of standard time, for such period of time during each year as may be deemed advisable; and when so instituted, such time shall be deemed the official time during the period so specified.

+5. The Acts 8 George V., Chapter 2 and 9-10 George V., Chapter 9 are hereby repealed.*

+Section 3 refers to this "Interpretation Act" of 1939 (Act 3 George VI., Chapter 23):

 *a reference to Atlantic Standard Time (sixty degrees west longitude) being twelve minutes and twenty-nine seconds fast of the local time of the meredian [sic] which passes through the Provincial Clock on the Law Courts building in Charlottetown.*
-* Section 4 provides for ADT, using an Order in Council

 ### 1956
 * Chapter 42, Page 109